 15 grams of carbohydrates from the bread group looks something like this: -One slice of bread or one pancake or one flour tortilla or ¼ of a bagel

-15 grams of carbohydrates from some snack foods is approximately: -3 gram crackers or 6 saltines or 3 cups popcorn or ½ cup pretzels
+15 grams of carbohydrates from some snack foods is approximately 3-grams of crackers or 6 saltines or 3 cups popcorn or ½ cup pretzels

-12 grams of carbohydrates from milk and yogurt is approximately: -1 cup milk or ¾ cup plain non-fat yogurt or 1 cup fat free yogurt
+12 grams of carbohydrates from milk and yogurt is approximately 1 cup of milk or ¾ cup plain non-fat yogurt or 1 cup fat-free yogurt

-Non-starchy veggies: -1/2 cup vegetable juice or ½ cup cooked veggies is approximately 5 grams of carbohydrates.
+Non-starchy veggies would be about 1/2 cup vegetable juice or ½ cup cooked veggies is approximately 5 grams of carbohydrates.

 Foods high in fiber are also important in your diet.
-Not to mention is also helps you feel fuller longer along with keeping you regular.
-Beans, oatmeal, oat bran and some fruits and veggies contain natural fiber.
+Not to mention it also helps you feel fuller longer along with keeping you regular.
+Beans, oatmeal, oat bran, and some fruits and veggies contain natural fiber.
 You can also add fiber to your diet by consuming some over the counter bulk fiber.

 You’re probably noticing by now that becoming conscious of what your labels say and eating in moderation is the key in helping to manage your gestational diabetes.

-Breakfast: 2 pieces of whole grain bread-toasted 2 tablespoons of peanut butter (protein) ½ cup 100% juice
+Breakfast: 2 pieces of whole grain bread, toasted with 2 tablespoons of peanut butter (protein), ½ cup 100% juice

 Your doctor will probably recommend frequent blood sugar monitoring.
 You can accomplish this at home by pricking your finger with a tiny needle called a lancet and placing a drop of blood on your glucose machine for a reading.